-This spreadsheet may be used for basic tracking of Title X students for the purposes of identification end-of-the-year subgrant reporting.
+This spreadsheet may be used for basic tracking of McKinney-Vento students for the purposes of identification end-of-the-year subgrant reporting.

 This brief from the National Center for Homeless Education is an excellent guide for making a sensitive and thorough determination of McKinney-Vento eligibility.

-How to Calculate Title I Set Asides (PDF)
+- How to Calculate Title I Set Asides

 This brief guide shares several options a district may use to calculate their Title I Set Aside amounts for McKinney-Vento programs.